Beat Inflation: A First-Timer’s Guide To Buying An Electric Scooter6 min read

 With the rise of online marketplaces in the Philippines, it’s now much easier to find your dream ride without even leaving your home.
-After browsing our favorite e-commerce websites, we found the following models that are available locally and their corresponding prices:
+After browsing our favorite e-commerce websites, we found the following electric scooter models that are available locally, and their corresponding prices:

-Whether you’re gunning for the top-of-the-line model with all the smart integration systems or something spartan that will just ferry you without breaking a sweat, you must consider a few factors in getting an electric scooter.
-We’ve compiled a list of qualities you should look out for when getting one:
+Whether you’re gunning for the top-of-the-line model with all the smart integration systems or something spartan that will just ferry you without breaking a sweat, you must consider a few factors in getting your first ride.
+We’ve compiled a list of qualities you should look out for when getting an e-scooter:

 - Top speed.
 Although they cannot compete with motorcycles in terms of speed, a good scooter should be fast enough to be a good replacement to walking.
 Ideally, your scooter can go twice the average walking speed, which is 5 kph.
 After all, what’s the point of getting a model that you can outpace on foot

 - Brakes .
 Band brakes are a big no-no, since you don’t have the option for deceleration and it wears out parts much faster.
 Your choice of scooter should either come with either V brakes (similar to the ones fitted on bicycles) or disc brakes.
 In addition to the braking system, get a model that offers both front and back brake controls.